Staten Island light rail: North Shore

 An option that was considered was light rail transit, due to its ability to operate with cars in mixed traffic.
 There was a plan to run the line down South Avenue from the Arlington station to the Teleport.
 The line would rise to street level at Arlington.
 Due to freight trains laying up as far west as Union Avenue, the line would have to be physically separate from the freight line or the cars would have to be built to a higher crash standard.
 Comments included begin raising the line at Union Avenue, since it would have to go to street level anyway, to avoid interference with the freight line.

 Some advocates of improved mass transit on the island oppose the plan, however, preferring instead the option of through service between Arlington and Tottenville via the existing Staten Island Railway, this made possible by the installation of the Ball Park loop in 2001 (since discontinued but still intact).

 A 2012 alternatives analysis identified bus rapid transit (Select Bus Service) rather than light rail as the preferred alternative for the region.
 The bus service was eventually selected.
 About $356 million is needed to complete the line, which will run on the North Shore Branch right-of-way, adjacent to the Kill van Kull. $5 million was allocated in the 2015–2019 Capital Program for environmental and design work.
-In July 2018, the MTA indicated that it was retaining a consultant to advise on an environmental impact assessment for the bus rapid transit line on the North Shore Branch.
+In July 2018, the MTA indicated that it was retaining a consultant to advise on an environmental impact assessment for the bus rapid transit line on the North Shore Branch for $4.8 million.
+On May 8, 2019, the MTA held an open house on an updated version of the North Shore Alternatives Analysis study.
+The two alternatives from the study are being evaluated alongside other potential transit expansion and improvement projects in the city as part of the 2025-2044 Twenty-Year Needs Assessment, which is planned to be completed by October 1, 2023.